MrPrinceV2/AI-Chatbot/README.md

 ## Backups

 The bot performs daily backups of the `questions.txt` file.
 Backups are saved in a secure location to prevent data loss.

+## Installing

+Option 1:
+You can use replit and to use it without downloading or anything: https://replit.com/@IzayaPantovich4/Lucky-AI

+Option 2:
+You can download the exe and run that and talk to the AI.

+Option 3:
+You can download the source code and set it up yourself.

 ---